French PM won't rule out more restrictions as virus spikes

 Dr. Yves Cohen knows that COVID-19 wards are filling up quickly.
 The head of emergency medicine at Avicenne and Jean-Verdier hospitals near Paris is credited with having discovered what could have been the country's patient zero — the first person to have suffered from the virus in France as early as the end of December.

-“The number of patients has doubled over the past 15 days and we now have 16 patients with COVID-19 out of a total of 24 beds reserved for serious COVID patients in the ICU,” Cohen said.
+“The number of patients has doubled over the past 15 days and we now have 16 patients with COVID-19 out of a total of 24 beds reserved for serious COVID patients in the ICU,” Cohen told The Associated Press.

+Cohen said the government is asking for volunteers since there is a shortage of staff.

+“We have beds (for additional COVID-19 patients), but we don’t have any staff to manage those beds,” Cohen said.

 France is one of Europe’s hardest-hit countries in the pandemic, with at least 32,730 virus-related deaths.